dokku/dokku/docs/development/plugin-triggers.md

 The following plugin triggers describe those available to a Dokku installation.
 As well, there is an example for each trigger that you can use as templates for your own plugin development.

+!!! info
-> The example plugin trigger code is not guaranteed to be implemented as in within dokku, and are merely simplified examples.
+    The example plugin trigger code is not guaranteed to be implemented as in within dokku, and are merely simplified examples.
 Please look at the Dokku source for larger, more in-depth examples.

 ### `app-create`